kalindkaria/eYSIP-2017_Development_of_Web_Interface_for_GH_Farm_Produce/Reports/Manual/manual.md

      ```
      sudo ./setup.sh
      ```
-     This should install all the required packages and setup the GH Farm Client for raspberrypi.

-     (You may be asked to enter password if the shell does not have root privileges)
+     This will do the following:
+     * Copy the contents of this folder to `/home/pi/ghfarm/`.
+     * Install all the necessary files for raspberry pi.
+     * Setup crontask to run the `ghfarm.py` on reboot in a new tmux session with the name 'ghfarm'.
+     * Setup crontask to run `client.py` every 5 minutes.

      **Notes:**
         * Before running the `setup.sh` make sure to change the `MACHINE_ID` and `PASSWORD` of the machine in the `constants.py` file.
+        * You may be asked to enter password if the shell does not have root privileges

-  * _Completion_
+  * __Completion__

     * Connect the Raspberry Pi to the smart weighing machine and restore all the connections.
          (Please refer last year's [repo](https://github.com/Ankurrpanwar26/eYSIP-2016-Farm-Produce-Logging-and-Monitoring/blob/master/Final%20Report/EYSIP_final.pdf) to get more details about the weighing machine and connections)